adriennestark/Unit_1_Case_Study/README.md

 ## Origin and Overview

-- Ellevest
+- Name of company: Ellevest
-- Founded in 2014 by Sallie Krawcheck and Charlie Kroll
+- When was the company incorporated?
+Founded in 2014
+- Who are the founders of te company?
+Sallie Krawcheck and Charlie Kroll
-- Sallie Krawcheck was inspired to start a wealth-management company with women investors as its focus as she realized that women were not being optimally served by the existing wealth management firms that had been founded by men with men in mind.
+- How did the idea for the company come about?
+Sallie Krawcheck was inspired to start a wealth-management company with women investors as its focus as she realized that women were not being optimally served by the existing wealth management firms that had been founded by men with men in mind. (source: https://support.ellevest.com/hc/en-us/articles/360016869254-How-was-Ellevest-started-)
-- Ellevest has had three rounds of funding raising a total of $77.6MM (source: crunchbase.com)
+- How is the company funded?
+How much funding have they received?
+Ellevest has had three rounds of funding raising a total of $77.6MM (source: https://www.crunchbase.com/organization/ellevest/company_financials)

 ## Business Activities
  - What specific financial problem is the company trying to solve?
 Ellvest is committing to closing the gender wealth gap.
 In the United States, for every $1 of wealth owned by men, women own $.32 and this gap is exacerbated for Black and Latinx women. (source: https://hbr.org/2019/10/closing-the-gender-wealth-gap)